Silly and Serious Times in Berlin

 Ampelmann!

-Ampelmann is the little traffic light man, a distinct crosswalk signal chap who graced the traffic intersection lights in Eastern Germany in the days of the Berlin Wall.
-And Berlin loves itself some Ampelmann.
-He was so popular that they kept him after the Wall came down.
-There are whole shops of Ampelmann fan gear, from bumper stickers to lamps to just about anything else.
+Ampelmann is the little traffic light man, a beloved crosswalk signal chap who graced the traffic intersection lights in Eastern Germany in the days of the Berlin Wall.
+There are whole shops of Ampelmann fan gear, from bumper stickers to lamps to just about anything.

-I witnessed Germans pranking each other in Tiergarten, went to a downtown nightclub with a sand floor and leather couches, and spotted a caricaturist doing a portrait of a man tap dancing at Museum Island.
+I saw people pranking each other in Tiergarten, went to a nightclub with a sand floor, and watched a caricaturist draw a portrait of a man tap dancing at Museum Island.

 1. Pingback: Oktoberfest: a Beer Theme Park for Grown Ups | Same Skies Above